Connect with a certified trainer for free

 Dupuytren’s Contracture Causes, Symptoms & Treatment

-Dupuytren’s contracture, also called Dupuytren’s disease, is a hand deformity that affects the fascia — a layer of fibrous tissue beneath your skin.
-Dupuytren’s disease causes the fascia to thicken and tighten over time, resulting in dense bands of tissue or small, hard lumps under the skin of your palm.
-Eventually, this can cause one or more fingers to bend toward the palm, known as Dupuytren’s contracture.
+Dupuytren’s contracture, also known as Dupuytren’s disease, is a hand condition that affects the fascia, a layer of fibrous tissue beneath the skin.
+Dupuytren’s disease causes this fascia to thicken and shorten over time, forming dense cords of tissue or small, firm nodules beneath the skin of the palm.
+Eventually, this may cause one or more fingers to bend toward the palm, known as Dupuytren’s contracture.

-Worsening Dupuytren’s contracture can interfere with your ability to use your hand for everyday activities, like getting dressed and preparing food.
+Progressive Dupuytren’s contracture can interfere with your ability to use your hand for daily activities, like getting dressed and preparing food.

 What causes Dupuytren’s Contracture?

-While the exact cause of Dupuytren’s contracture is unknown, it’s believed that the condition is hereditary.
-This means that if you have a family member who has been diagnosed with Dupuytren’s contracture, you’re at an increased risk of developing the condition.
+While the exact cause of Dupuytren’s contracture is unknown, it is widely believed to have a hereditary component.
+If a close family member has been diagnosed with Dupuytren’s contracture, your risk of developing the condition is higher.

-We also know that certain factors can increase the risk of Dupuytren’s contracture, including:
+Certain factors are known to increase the likelihood of Dupuytren’s contracture, including:

 Symptoms

-Dupuytren’s contracture is a progressive disease that develops slowly over the years.
-Signs and symptoms of Dupuytren’s contracture include:
+Dupuytren’s contracture is a progressive condition that develops slowly over several years.
+Common Dupuytren’s contracture symptoms include:

-• One or more nodules or lumps in the palm that may or may not be tender
+• One or more nodules in the palm: Small, firm lumps may appear under the skin and may or may not be tender to the touch.

 When to see a doctor